swaminathanj/ml/lab/05_lrimpl.md

 7. Does starting with a different inital values for m and c matter?
 Check if you are able to get the same (very close to) final m and c.
 Prove by experiment.
 8. Suppose you updated only m (but not c), how would the gradient descent work.
 What is final value of c?
 How does it compare with original experiment?
 9. Suppose you updated only c (but not n), how would the gradient descent work.
 What is final value of m?
 How does it compare with original experiment?
-10.

 # Playing around with the running rate
-12. Observe the behavior of the program for different values of running_rate?
+10. Observe the behavior of the program for different values of running_rate?
-13. If running rate is set high, you may not converge.
+11. If running rate is set high, you may not converge.
 Can you substantiate this with experiments?
-14. If running rate is too low, you will take longer time to converge.
+12. If running rate is too low, you will take longer time to converge.
 Can you substantiate this with experiments?
-15. Does the running rate have any influence of number of iterations?
+13. Does the running rate have any influence of number of iterations?
 Substantiate with experiments.

 ## Playing around with different distance measures
-16. The program uses Mean Squared Error (MSE) to implement the error function.
+14. The program uses Mean Squared Error (MSE) to implement the error function.
 Replace it with Mean Absolute Error (MAE) to determine how your program behaves?
-17. Implement Sum of Squared Error to observe if there are any changes in your program behavior.
+15. Implement Sum of Squared Error to observe how it affects the prediction.
+Write down your observations.
-18. Implement Root Mean Square Errot to observe if theere an any cnages in your program behavior.
+16. Implement Root Mean Square Errot to observe how it affects the prediction.
+Write down your observations.
+17. Instead of having fixed number of iterations, can you stop gradient descent if the error value reaches below a threshold?

+## Comparing your implementation with standard libraries
+18. Can you use Scikit-learn linear regression algorithm and compare the final m and c values against your implementation?
+19. Find out the features implemented in Scikit-learn linear regression algorithm and try to add those to your implementation.

+# Multiple linear regression
+20. Can you generalize this implementation to multiple dimensions?
+In other words, can you modify the program to implement multiple linear regression?